 In my late teens, when I had anorexia, I thought achieving a lean body meant torturing myself.
-I also thought as many people do, that I had to severely restrict my food intake and do exhaustive workouts.
-Once I hit eighteen years old, I got the idea of purchasing a personal training course.
+I also thought, as many people do, that I had to severely restrict my food intake and do exhaustive workouts to obtain my dream body.
+Once I hit eighteen, I got the idea of purchasing a personal training course for my personal knowledge and goals.
 I wanted to know what fitness experts know.
-I cleared my mind of any previous information I had floating in my head, regarding health and fitness, and fully followed the principles in the personal training course book.
+I cleared my mind of any previous information I had floating in my head, regarding health and fitness, and fully followed the principles in the personal training coursebook.
 I did so because I knew that the authors of the book knew more than me.
 That was the single best thing I did to get started down a healthy path.
 The course was more insightful and valuable than any fitness magazine or workout DVD series out there.
 I learned about kinesiology, the human metabolism, energy pathways, the muscular system, training adaption, and training volume and intensity.
 I also learned how to get started with a diet and exercise program, and how to adapt with my progress.

-When looking for new health and fitness related information, I seek out authorities on the subject.
-Not TV or YouTube personalities — certainly not celebrities, but top trainers in the fitness categories I’m interested in; bodybuilding, gymnastics, functional training, and even football off-season training.
-I also read material from Olympic-level coaches and nutritionist.
+Lifelong Health Tip: When looking for new health and fitness-related information, I seek out authorities on the subject.
+Not TV or YouTube personalities — certainly not celebrities, but top trainers in the fitness categories I’m interested in: bodybuilding, gymnastics, functional training, and even football off-season training.
+I also read material from Olympic-level coaches and nutritionists.

-Over the years, I have changed gears from creating merely a visibly pleasing physique, to building a functional, agile body.
-In my pursuit, I have turned to information from various specialist in different sports who build bodies similar to what I prefer.
+Over the years, I have changed gears from creating merely an aesthetic physique to building a functional body.
+In my pursuit, I have turned to information from various specialists in different sports who build bodies similar to what I prefer.
 These institutions and experts have a lot of money invested in them to produce specific results.
 Olympic coaches have the entire country relying on their expertise.
-By following experts, I not only get results, but I always get the back story; explanations on why certain exercises should be done, how much of it to do, exercise order, and seasonal training.
+By following experts, I not only get results, but I always get the backstory; explanations on why certain exercises should be done, how much of it to do, exercise order, and seasonal training.

 In all, the road to fitness longevity begins with knowledge and understanding of how your body works.
 Another key is to know how to adapt as your body changes.
 Confusion disappears where there is knowledge, and sticking to a healthy lifestyle is not as difficult as many believe.